-In conclusion, the validity of a portion of lionfish reports are questionable, and the ratio of giant tiger prawn that are rumored to have been caught to the amount of reports received by State agencies is relatively high.
+In conclusion, the validity of a portion of lionfish reports have historically been questionable, and the ratio of giant tiger prawn that are rumored to have been caught to the amount of reports received by State agencies is relatively high.
 For example, native finfish with an intriguing appearance often seem to be confused with lionfish.
 Similarly, unsubstantiated rumors of shrimpers routinely catching giant tiger prawn throughout Mobile and Baldwin County exist yet relatively few are reported.
 Therefore, educating the public is paramount to obtaining quality information.
-The DCNR/MRD continues their efforts to enhance public awareness of these two invasives.
-Participation in additional lionfish derbies and the promotion of the Adopt-a-Reef program is expected to result in routine extermination efforts at important reefs.
-A page within the Alabama Marine Information Calendar dedicated to educating the public about the lionfish and the Adopt-a-Reef program has been distributed to a variety of establishments where it becomes readily available to DCNR/MRD constituents.
+The DCNR/MRD continues their efforts to enhance public awareness of these two invasives. program is Participation in additional lionfish derbies and the promotion of the Adopt-a-Reef expected to result in routine extermination efforts at important reefs.